Elisha Lim

-Elisha Lim (born 1978) is an artist and graphic novelist living in Toronto.
+Elisha Lim (born 1978) is a scholar, artist and graphic novelist living in Toronto.
 Lim advocates the use of the gender-neutral pronoun "they".
-Lim is currently a University of Toronto PhD candidate, writing a thesis on social media and race.
+Lim is currently an assistant professor at York University, in the faculty of Liberal Arts & Professional Studies.
+Their research focuses on social media, theology, and critical race theory.

 Early life

 Elisha Lim was born in Toronto and attended Catholic convent primary and secondary schools in Singapore.
 Their sister is the writer and cultural critic Thea Lim.

 Career

 Graphic novels

 Lim's upcoming graphic novel, 7 Dreams About You, is about the author's "effort to quit identity economics", and nightmares arising from past romantic relationships.

 Their first graphic novel, 100 Butches, is a collection of queer portraits and anecdotes amassed while travelling around the world.
 It was due to be released in 2008 through Alyson Books, but many of Alyson's contracts were suspended as the publishing house sought a new buyer.
 When negotiations failed, its parent company switched Alyson to e-book only publishing in 2010, and several titles including 100 Butches were dropped.
 Lim signed a new contract with Magnus Books in 2011.
 It has received gay media coverage regardless, which dubbed Lim a "Queer Woman to Watch" on afterellen.com, and an "Artist in Residence" by Curve Magazine.
 Lim also toured North America with Michelle Tea's queer writer's caravan Sister Spit, presenting excerpts from the novel.
 100 Butches has been awarded grants by the Canada Arts Council and the Ontario Arts Council.